google/error-prone/docs/bugpattern/CheckReturnValue.md

 available from the Error Prone annotations package, `com.google.errorprone.annotations`.

-// MOE:begin_strip
-[^package-info]: See go/errorprone/faq#package-info for how to do this.
-/* MOE:end_strip_and_replace
-[^package-info]: To annotate a package, create a `package-info.java` file in the
+[^package-info]: To annotate a package, create a
-    package directory, add a package statement, and annotate the package statement.
+    `package-info.java` file in the package directory, add a package statement, and annotate the package statement.
-*/

 If you really want to ignore the return value of a method annotated with `@CheckReturnValue`, a cleaner alternative to `@SuppressWarnings` is to assign